anoduck/org-orgzly/README.md

 #### What it does

-This script takes a specified file or files, extracts org entries, parses the dates and TODO keyword, tests if they fall within the designated time range and if they possess an open status, and then writes those entries to a designated file within a designated directory.
+This script takes a list of org files, extracts org entries from them, parses the dates and TODO keywords, tests if open entries fall within the designated time range of days, and then writes those entries to the inbox file in the orgzly directory.

 #### Methodological Assumptions